siddardhak/backend-sst/README.md

 aws-vault exec [your aws-vault profile] -- yarn deploy --stage <stage you to use>
 ```

-4. This will deploy backend and frontend to the AWS and outputs api url and frontend url on your console.
+4. This will deploy backend to the AWS and outputs api url and frontend url on your console.
-5. Frontend url is basically a cloudfront url, this can be further configured to custom domain.
+5. Backend url is basically a apigw url, this can be further configured to custom domain.